sentientforest/sylvanomicon/README.md

 or forests, in which I have a strong interest through studying ecology and forest gardening.
 Grimoires generally contain spells and incantations, which for our purposes in the current time manifests as high technology: Software, electronics, hardware, computers.
+Oh, and pretty sure I coined the term: When I first googled it, there were 0 results.

 My goal with this work is to collect and document useful information that I have found or learned in my areas of interest.
 And who knows, maybe to eventually coalesce